Safeway Driving School

 What do we do after my teen gets their permit?

-- Begin recording supervised driving hours at home—you’ll need to complete at least 50 hours of practice driving, including 15 hours at night.
+After registering their permit, you can begin recording supervised driving hours at home; you’ll need to complete at least 50 hours of practice driving, including 15 hours at night (or 40 hours if you completed one of our parent drivers ed classes).

 You can find resources for recording the supervised driving hours on a State approved driving log by clicking here.